nais/wonderwall/README.md

 --redis.password string                    Password for Redis.
 --redis.tls                                Whether or not to use TLS for connecting to Redis. (default true) --redis.username string                    Username for Redis.
+--session.inactivity                       Automatically expire user sessions if they have not refreshed their tokens within a given duration.
---session.max-lifetime duration            Max lifetime for user sessions. (default 1h0m0s) --session.refresh                          Automatically refresh the tokens for user sessions if they are expired, as long as the session exists (indicated by the session max lifetime).
+--session.inactivity-timeout duration      Inactivity timeout for user sessions. (default 30m0s) --session.max-lifetime duration            Max lifetime for user sessions. (default 1h0m0s) --session.refresh                          Automatically refresh the tokens for user sessions if they are expired, as long as the session exists (indicated by the session max lifetime).
 --upstream-host string                     Address of upstream host. (default "127.0.0.1:8080")